arotaru/scooter-simulator/README.md

 Each of the services must be build with maven.

-At this time there are 6 integrated in docker-compose: charger-network-config charger-network-discovery charger-network-gateway charger-network-manager charger-account-manager chager-client-simulator
+At this time there are 7 integrated in docker-compose: charger-network-config charger-network-discovery charger-network-gateway charger-network-manager charger-account-manager chager-client-simulator charger-accounts-mongodb (not managed by charger-network-config)

 Next, you'll need to install Docker on your machine.